mayjorb/gozulla/README.txt

 -- SUMMARY --

-gozulla theme - subtheme of at-commerce
+gozulla - subtheme of at-commerce

 Footheme is a stater sub-theme for Corolla 7.x-2.x and can be easily modified to use Pixture Reloaded 7.x-2.x or Sky 7.x-2.x, which are all